Efficient comparison of independence structures of log-linear models: Structure comparison between log-linear models

 In total, with this representation, we would need to test 96 unique assertions per model in order to produce the counts of the confusion matrix (Eqs.~\ref{eq:TPcomplete}~to~\ref{eq:TNcomplete}) for $\modelA$ and $\modelB$. \end{example}

 Our proposal addresses the three exponentialities.
 The first one is addressed by adapting an approximation that is widely used for the subclass of UGMs, described in Section~\ref{sec:ugm}.
-Although the approach for these models is based on unassigned conditioning sets, it can be applied in a similar way to context-specific dependency models by considering only assertions in which $S = U \cup W = V\setminus\{i,j\}$.
+Although the approach for these models is based on unassigned conditioning sets, it can be applied similarly to context-specific dependency models by considering only assertions in which $S = U \cup W = V\setminus\{i,j\}$.
 In this way, we reduce the number of possible sets $S$ from the power set of $V\setminus\{i,j\}$ to only one set per pair $(i,j)$.

 Unfortunately, this has no impact on the second nor the third exponentialities, which are specific to this class of models.
-With the first reduction we have one choice of set $S$ per pair of variables, but from each pair this set has an exponential number of assignments to $U$ and $W$; that is, there is an exponential number of ways of splitting the conditioning set into an assigned set and unassigned set.
+With the first reduction we have one choice of set $S$ per each pair of variables, but from each pair this set has an exponential number of assignments to $U$ and $W$; that is, there is an exponential number of ways of splitting the conditioning set into an assigned set and unassigned set.
 This second exponentiality is addressed through further reductions in the number of comparisons, by considering only assertions where $W=\emptyset$ and $U=V\setminus\{i,j\}$.
 The conditioning sets in these assertions thus correspond to $\Xij$, the set of \emph{fully contextualized contexts} as defined in Section \ref{sec:randomVariables}.
 In what follows, we rename $U$ as $Z$ when referring to this case of fully-contextualized conditioning sets.
 This reduction is justified by the ability of context-specific structures to represent more general dependencies and independencies, based on the equivalences in Section~\ref{sec:independence} (in particular, Eq.~\ref{eq:ci-csi} and its negation).

 Both reductions are then formalized by defining $\DP{F}$, a reduced version of the complete dependency model $\mathcal{D}_C(F)$ (for an arbitrary model $F$), that contains one assertion of the form $\assertion{X_i}{X_j}{\z}$ for every $X_i \neq X_j \in X_V$ and for every fully-contextualized context $\z \in \Xij$.
 We define $\DP{F}$ by formalizing the reduced set of triplets $\TripletesP$ as